AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 1. To open the right pane that displays information for a device, click on the device.

-1. Click on the `Details` tab to see the edge system installed on the device and the configured components.
+1. To see the edge system installed on the device and the configured components, click the `Details` tab

 1. Click on the `Configuration` tab to review the configuration details.